Data as a Lever: A Neighbouring Datasets Perspective on Predictive Multiplicity: Higher Overlap Shrinks Rashomon Sets

 Note, it is vital to emphasize that the insights presented in our work are based on comparisons between neighbouring datasets.
 This framing is important because it allows us to apply a shared fixed threshold $\epsilon$ across datasets.
 At first glance, our claim may seem counterintuitive, as higher overlap and higher error rates are typically associated with higher multiplicity~\citep{semenova2024path,watson2023predictive}.
 However, this is because when comparing different tasks, the Rashomon sets are defined using a task-dependent threshold $\epsilon$, hence leading to the trends seen in the literature.
 In contrast, our analysis focuses on neighbouring datasets for the same task, where we argue that the threshold for what constitutes a ``good model'' should not vary due to data processing choices.
-In other words, the threshold for a good model remains anchored to the task itself \footnote{A recent work by \citet{ganesh2025curious} argues for a broader definition of the Rashomon set, incorporating all decisions made during model development, including even data processing.
+In other words, the threshold for a good model remains anchored to the task itself \footnote{\citet{ganesh2025curious} argue for a broader definition of the Rashomon set, incorporating all decisions made during model development, including even data processing.
 Under this perspective, the different Rashomon sets across neighbouring datasets in our work can be seen as subsets of one larger Rashomon set.
-Although we do not adopt this perspective, since we compare data processing choices and their effects, it still offers a useful intuition to the reader for using a fixed threshold across neighbouring datasets.}.
+Although we do not adopt this perspective, it still offers a useful intuition to the reader for using a fixed threshold across neighbouring datasets.}.
 As we will demonstrate, under this constraint, \textit{higher overlap leads to a smaller Rashomon set}.